Yonle/tssniff/README.md

 # tssniff

-`tssniff` is a Linux userspace utility that exposes a virtual filesystem through FUSE and monitors writes to MPEG-TS (`.ts`) files.
+`tssniff` is a Linux userspace utility that **fakes being a USB storage medium** using FUSE and a USB Mass Storage gadget.

-It is intended for use behind a USB Mass Storage gadget, where a host device sees a normal storage medium while selected TS file writes can be intercepted and forwarded over TCP.
+It presents a normal disk to the connected host while monitoring filesystem writes and intercepting MPEG-TS (`.ts`) file data.

 ## Architecture